TiborsHub/ShaderDebugger/Doc/Design.md

 	The parsing of the shaders is done by the compiler from the ANGLE library (https://chromium.googlesource.com/angle/angle)

-	LibShaderDebugger containst the functionality.
+	LibShaderDebugger contains the functionality.
 	LibShaderDebugger\Interface is the directory to include if this library is added to a project.
 	LibShaderDebugger\Implementation contains the implementation.

 	The first concrete gpu language to support is the GLSL dialect as defined in WebGL 1.0.
-	The architecture will be done in a way that adding support for other gpu languages like WebCL, Compute shaders, or a geometry shader step should be easy to incorperate.
+	The architecture will be done in a way that adding support for other gpu languages like WebCL, Compute shaders, or a geometry shader step should be easy to incorporate.

 	If this turns out to be of some use it will	be converted to Javascript with emscripten.
 	So the debugger can be integrated in web based development tools as well.